Nuitka/Nuitka/.github/ISSUE_TEMPLATE.md

 - Avoid unnecessary options

+  Do not use `--deployment` as it disables all potential bug catching, we are not here to replace what it does, remove that option the moment you face an issue and report only then.

   Do not use `--onefile` if the issue also happens with `--standalone`.
 Minimize the use of options as far as you can, please.
 Do not disable outputs with `--quiet` and do not disable warnings.